leamare/D2-LRG-lrg2/README.md

 * `rg_analyzer.php` - Generates precached report file based on matchdata.
 * `rg_report` - Generates fancy (or not so fancy) report page for rg_analyzer output.
 Can be used on your webserver as well.

 Beforehand you should use `setup.php` to initialise settings (like database credentials or Steam API key) file and download dependencies.
+Just run it and follow instructions.

+You can also use `setup.php` to update dependencies or settings.
+It has special parameters to skip unnecessary parts:
+* `-l` - skip downloading/updating libraries
+* `-s` - skip updating settings

 ### rg_init